This post contains affiliate links. See my disclosure policy here.

 Method

-Add Pimm's No. 1 liqueur, lemon juice, spiced cranberry syrup, and cubed ice to a highball glass.
+Add Pimm's No. 1 liqueur, lemon juice, and spiced cranberry syrup to highball glass.

 Top with soda water and bitters.